alessiorubicini/alessiorubicini.github.io/developer.md

 A Swift package that provides a simple and intuitive SwiftUI view for interactive input of geographic coordinates.

 ### [📱 GameZen iOS app](https://github.com/alessiorubicini/GameZen-iOS)
-iOS client for an online board game e-commerce.
+An iOS client-side app for a board game e-commerce.
 The app allows a complete customer-seller interaction with registration, catalog consultation, purchase and order tracking.
-The data are safely stored on a remote database, managed with MySQL, and which the app accesses through some PHP APIs.
+Technologies used include Swift, MySQL and PHP.

 ### [🗺️ BeCareful iOS app](https://github.com/alessiorubicini/BeCareful-iOS)
-An app that prevents road accidents by allowing you to keep track of dangerous road points and warns you when you pass near them.
-The app takes advantage of Apple's MapKit framework and LocationPickerForSwiftUI package, created by me.
+An iOS app that prevents road accidents by allowing you to keep track of dangerous road points and warns you when you pass near them.
+The app takes advantage of Apple's MapKit framework and my *LocationPickerForSwiftUI* package.

 ### [🗣️ TScribe iOS app](https://github.com/alessiorubicini/TScribe-iOS)
 A native speech to text iOS app to help deaf people save information from the outside world, especially in particular situations such as school lessons.
 It leverages on Apple's Speech framework.

 ### [🔍 SFSymbols Picker for SwiftUI](https://github.com/alessiorubicini/SFSymbolsPickerForSwiftUI)
-A simple and powerful SwiftUI picker that let you pick Apple's SFSymbols inside your iOS app with an easy binding
+A simple and powerful SwiftUI picker that let you pick Apple's SFSymbols inside your iOS app with an easy binding.